 THE BLACK MONK OF PONTEFRACT

-The setting for this story of robed figures and paranormal activity is the council estate of Chequerfield on the southern edge of Pontefract.
-The nondescript semi, 30 East Drive, has been called the British Amityville, which is a little harsh because many believe this haunting to be genuine.
+The setting for this story of robed figures and paranormal activity is right in the middle of the Chequerfield estate on the southern edge of Pontefract.
+Chequerfield was built just after WW2 and, at the time, was one of the largest council estates in Europe.
+The nondescript semi, 30 East Drive, is known as 'the Most Haunted House in Britain, and has been called the British Amityville - a little harsh, because many believe this haunting to be genuine.

-The black monk features briefly in the new Bernie Quist mystery I’m writing and I’ve been doing a bit of research.
+The black monk features briefly in the new Bernie Quist mystery I’m writing (the Rumba of the Beast) and I’ve been doing a bit of research.

-The Pritchard family moved to East Drive in 1966 – Jean and Joe, and their children, 15 year old Philip, and Diane.
+The Pritchard family moved into the house in 1966 – Jean and Joe, and their children, 15 year old Philip, and Diane.
 Diane was 12 and seemingly the focus for the paranormal activity that began almost immediately and continued through the late 60s and into the 70s.

 Jean Pritchard reading Colin Wilson's book outside the house.